jamesbvaughan/jamesbvaughan.com/_drafts/timothy-gu.md

 I personally think that more people should get started with reading the spec because it's such a useful resource.

-I'm part of ACM Hack at UCLA and we have a few internal projects that we work on.
+"I'm part of ACM Hack at UCLA and we have a few internal projects that we work on.
 I wrote a document recently trying to encourage people in ACM Hack to read through other people's code.